ahalp90/COSC220-Chess-GUI/README.md

 # COSC220 Chess GUI

-A comprehensive chess graphical interface developed as part of a COSC220 team project.
+A fully-featured and decoupled chess graphical interface developed as part of a COSC220 team project.
 I served as lead GUI developer, designing and implementing the graphical interface layer for our multiplayer chess application, CheckMates.

 **Note:** This repository contains only the GUI components I developed.
 The complete project requires game engine and network components that aren't included here as they're not my sole work to share.